percona/pmm-doc/docs/details/postgresql.md

 | `POSTGRES_SSL_CERT_PATH`    | [postgres-ssl-cert-path](https://www.postgresql.org/docs/14/libpq-connect.html#LIBPQ-CONNECT-SSLCERT)     | This parameter specifies the file name of the client SSL certificate.

-By default, communications between the PMM server and the database are not encrypted.
-In order to secure a connection, please follow [PostgeSQL SSL instructions](https://www.postgresql.org/docs/14/ssl-tcp.html) and provide `POSTGRES_SSL_*` variables.
+By default, communication between the PMM server and the database is not encrypted.
+To secure a connection, follow [PostgeSQL SSL instructions](https://www.postgresql.org/docs/14/ssl-tcp.html) and provide `POSTGRES_SSL_*` variables.

 **Example**